rcornwell/TinyTcl/ReadMe.md

 	data := tclExtData{}
 	tcl.Data["exten"] = &data

-In a command proceedure this can be accessed by:
+In a command procedure this can be accessed by:

 	data, ok := t.Data["exten"].(*tclExtData)
 	if !ok {